amannraawat/Tableau-Dashboard-For-Value-Inc.-Sales/README.md

 He also has no idea of the monthly cost, profit and top selling products.
 He wants a dashboard on this and says the data is currently stored in an excel sheet.

-If you want the datasets for this project: <br />
+If you want the datasets for this project, you can tap on these links below: <br />
 Data file(transaction.csv) <br />
 https://drive.google.com/file/d/1i6MQZmXUuqyqGjSGbsPrNKV-eJPAhx-U/view?usp=sharing